GRAAL-Research/deepparse/docs/source/training_guide.rst

 Training guide
 ==============

-In addition to parsing addresses out-of-the-box, deepparse allows you to retrain its models to fit your own data and use-cases.
+In addition to parsing addresses out-of-the-box, Deepparse allows you to retrain the pre-trained models to fit your own data and use-cases.
 In the world of machine learning, this is what's refered to as `fine-tuning`, which can make it easier to obtain well-performing models more efficiently and with less data.